A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Relation to cortical microcircuits

-where ${\bf c}_t^a:=\a_t-\bfP\n_t$ and ${\bf c}_t^b:=\b_t-\bfP\n_t$.
-The components of ${\bf c}_t^a$ (resp.\ ${\bf c}_t^b$) are represented by the apical (resp.\ basal) calcium plateau potentials within each pyramidal neuron.
-The learning signal for the basal (resp.\ apical) synaptic updates of this circuit is the correlation between the apical (resp.\ basal) calcium plateau potentials plus the scaled spiking activity of the pyramidal neurons, and the synaptic inputs to the basal (resp.\ apical) dendrites, $\x_t$ (resp.\ $\y_t$).
-If $\alpha=1$ then the spiking (action potentials) of the post-synaptic neuron is not required for synaptic plasticity matching closely the experimental observations in the hippocampus~\citep{golding2002dendritic,bittner2017behavioral,GreinbergerMagee2020}.
-If $\alpha \neq 1$ then the spiking of the post-synaptic neuron may affect synaptic plasticity along with the calcium plateau as observed in the neocortex~\citep{sjostrom2006cooperative}.
+where the components of ${\bf c}_t^b:=\b_t-\bfP\n_t$ are represented by basal calcium plateau potentials within each pyramidal neuron.
+The learning signal for the basal (resp.\ apical) synaptic updates of this circuit is the correlation between the sum of the apical (resp.\ basal) calcium plateau potentials plus the scaled spiking activity of the pyramidal neurons, $\c_t^b+(1-\alpha)\z_t$ [resp.\ $\c_t^a+(1-\alpha)\z_t$], and the synaptic inputs to the basal (resp.\ apical) dendrites, $\x_t$ (resp.\ $\y_t$).
+When $\alpha=1$ the spiking (action potentials) of the post-synaptic neuron is not required for synaptic plasticity, whereas when $\alpha\ne1$ the spiking of the post-synaptic neuron affects synaptic plasticity along with the calcium plateau.
+Therefore, our model can account for a range of experimental observations which have demonstrated that spiking in the post-synaptic neuron contributes to plasticity in some contexts \citep{golding2002dendritic,gambino2014sensory,bittner2017behavioral,GreinbergerMagee2020}, but does not appear to affect plasticity in other contexts \citep{tigaret2016coordinated,sjostrom2006cooperative}.
 Unlike Hebbian learning rules which depend only on the correlation of the spiking output of the post-synaptic neuron with the pre-synaptic spiking, the mechanisms involving the calcium plateau potential represented internally in a neuron are called non-Hebbian.
 Because synapses have access to both the corresponding presynaptic activity and to the calcium plateau potential, the learning rule remains local.
-Furthermore, provided $\alpha>0$, we can rearrange Equation~\eqref{eq:zwhite} to write the output as

-In other words, the output is proportional to the sum of the basal dendritic current and the apical calcium plateau potential, which is consistent with experimental evidence showing that the output depends on both the basal inputs and apical calcium plateau potential \cite{bittner2015,bittner2017behavioral,GreinbergerMagee2020}.
+Note that the update rule for the synapses in the apical dendrites, $\W_x$, depend on the basal calcium plateau potentials $\c_t^b$.
+Experimental evidence is focused on apical calcium plateau potentials and it is not clear whether differences between basal inputs and inhibitory signals generate calcium signals for driving plasticity in the apical dendrites.
+Alternatively, the learning rule for $\W_x$ coincides with the learning rule for the apical dendrites in \citep{golkar2020}, where a biological implementation in terms of local depolarization and backpropagating spikes was proposed.
+Due to the inconclusive evidence pertaining to plasticity in the apical tuft, we find it useful to put forth both interpretations.